rahuljha/lapdftext-python/README.md

 lapdftext-python
 ================

-Python bindings for the lapdftext project
+Python bindings for the lapdftext project.

+Project by Rahul Jha.